Treatment of seborrheic dermatitis

 A corticosteroid cream to reduce inflammation.
 You may be prescribed this together with an antifungal agent for one or two weeks.

 There is no best treatment for seborrheic dermatitis on face.
-Each form of treatment for seborrheic dermatitis on face aims to reduce the dryness or oil of the skin of the face and thus diminish the number of flakes.
+Each form of treatment for seborrheic dermatitis on face aims to reduce the dryness or oiliness of the skin and thus diminish the number of flakes.

 What is seborrheic dermatitis?

-Seborrheic dermatitis is a common skin condition that causes redness, scaly patches, and dandruff.
-Seborrheic dermatitis is a chronic form of eczema and most often affects the scalp, but can also develop in oily areas of the body, like the face, upper chest, and back.
+Seborrheic dermatitis is a chronic form of eczema that causes redness, scaly patches, and dandruff.
+It most often affects the scalp but can also develop in oily areas of the body, like the face, upper chest, and back.

 In this article, we’ll talk more about what is seborrheic dermatitis, its symptoms, causes, and different treatment options.